abdulsaleh/asyncio-for-ai/src/the-basics.md

 ### Going Further

-There are many other concepts such as using async queues, creating futures, canceling tasks, etc. But you will encounter these throughout the guide.
+There are many other concepts.
+But you will encounter them throughout the guide.
+It will be easier to understand them in context of the future chapters and motivating examples.